MandarGK/neocortexapi/source/MySEProject/Documentation/Readme.md

         It is observed that SP enters STABLE state in 509th cycle after that no SDR change, the SP remains in stable state.

    (.)
 By modifying the Similarity threshold.
+        a. when similarity threshold is 0.97

+        b. when similarity threshold is 0.95

+3. When the stability is achieved, we check if it remains stable throughout.